juliangut/slim-routing/README.md

 * Then group middleware (if any) are to be set into the route **in the same order they are defined**
 * If group has a parent then parent's middleware are set **in the order they are defined**, and this goes up until no parent group is left

-#### Transformers and parameters
+### Transformers and parameters

-Resulting transformers list is a combination of all group transformers and parameters if any and route transformers and parameters
+Resulting transformers and parameters list are a combination of all group transformers and parameters if any and route transformers and parameters

 As with placeholders, it is important to pay attention not to duplicate parameter names as child groups and routes will replace previous parameters